Aditi22222/Selenium/README.md

-# Selenium
 # Table of Contents

 1. [Introduction](#introduction)
-    - Overview of Selenium
+    - What is Selenium?
     - Getting Started
-    - Installation Instructions
+    - How to Install Selenium

 2. [WebDriver API](#webdriver-api)
-    - WebDriver Interface
+    - What is the WebDriver Interface?
-    - WebDriver Commands
+    - Basic Commands for WebDriver
-    - Locating Elements
+    - How to Find Elements on a Page
-    - Working with WebElements
+    - Interacting with Elements
-    - Navigation
+    - Moving Between Pages

 3. [Supported Browsers](#supported-browsers)
-    - Chrome
+    - Using Selenium with Chrome
-    - Firefox
+    - Using Selenium with Firefox
-    - Edge
+    - Using Selenium with Microsoft Edge
-    - Safari
+    - Using Selenium with Safari
-    - Internet Explorer
+    - Using Selenium with Internet Explorer

 4. [Advanced Usage](#advanced-usage)
-    - Handling Alerts, Popups, and Dialogs
+    - Dealing with Alerts, Popups, and Dialog Boxes
-    - Working with Frames and iframes
+    - Handling Frames and iframes
     - Managing Cookies
-    - Executing JavaScript
+    - Executing JavaScript Code

 5. [Testing Strategies](#testing-strategies)
-    - Best Practices
+    - Tips for Writing Good Tests
-    - Page Object Model
+    - Using the Page Object Model
-    - Data-Driven Testing
+    - Testing with Different Data Sets
-    - Parallel Testing
+    - Running Tests in Parallel

 6. [Integration with Testing Frameworks](#integration-with-testing-frameworks)
-    - JUnit
+    - Using Selenium with JUnit
-    - TestNG
+    - Using Selenium with TestNG
-    - pytest
+    - Using Selenium with pytest
-    - Cucumber
+    - Using Selenium with Cucumber

 7. [Troubleshooting and Debugging](#troubleshooting-and-debugging)
-    - Common Issues
+    - Common Problems and Solutions
-    - Debugging Techniques
+    - Techniques for Debugging Tests
-    - Logging
+    - How to Enable Logging

 8. [Contributing to Selenium](#contributing-to-selenium)
     - Reporting Issues
     - Contributing Code
-    - Codebase Overview
+    - Understanding the Selenium Codebase

 9. [Reference](#reference)
-    - WebDriver API Reference
+    - Detailed Documentation of WebDriver API
     - Configuration Options
     - Changelog

 10. [Community](#community)
-    - Community Resources
+    - Where to Find Community Resources
-    - Events
+    - Upcoming Events
     - Support Channels